Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **SLA** (Service level agreement) : agreement defining the ability to support and respond to problems within an agreed timeframe
 - **ISA** (Interconnection Security Agreement) : define technical requirements each organization must meet when connecting 2 networks
 - **BPA** (Business Partnership Agreement) : define the conditions of a business relationship
+- **Rules of Engagement** : define how the action will be taken (for example no social engineering for penetration testers)

 ### Frameworks

 Some enterprise IT security architecture frameworks exist to help with the creation of policies, standards, guidelines and procedures.

-- **SABSA** (Sherwood Applied Business Security Architecture) : risk-driven architecture considering the how/where/who/when/why the problem.
+- **SABSA** (Sherwood Applied Business Security Architecture) : risk-driven architecture considering the how/where/who/when/why of the problem.

 - **COBIT** (Control Objectives for Information and Related Technology) : security control dividing IT into 4 domains :
   - Plan and Organize
   - Acquire and Implement
   - Deliver and Support
   - Monitor and Evaluate

 - **NIST SP 800-53** : security control framework developed by the Dept of Commerce

 - **ITIL** (IT Infrastructure Library) : de-facto standard for IT service management

-- **CIS** (Center for Internet Security) : secure configuration guidelines for hardening, and sets of cyber-security best practices.
+- **CIS CSC** (Center for Internet Security - Critical Security Controls) : secure configuration guidelines for hardening, and sets of cyber-security best practices.
+  It helps improve cyber-defense by detailing 20 key actions (the critical security controls) and has different categories for different sizes of organizations

+- **NIST** (National Institute of Standards and Technology) has 2 frameworks :
-- **RMF** (Risk Management Framework) : process developed for the federal government, integrating security and risk management in the system development life cycle.
+  - **RMF** (Risk Management Framework) : mandatory for US federal agencies and organizations handling federal data, integrating security and risk management in the system development life cycle.
+    It follows 6 steps : Categorize / Select / Implement / Assess / Authorize / Monitor
-- **CSF** (Cyber Security Framework) : set of industry standards and best practices created by NIST to help manage cybersecurity risks.
+  - **CSF** (Cyber Security Framework) : commercial implementation, offering a set of industry standards and best practices created by NIST to help manage cybersecurity risks.
     CSF defines 5 categories of functions : Identify / Protect / Detect / Respond / Recover

+- **ISO IEC framework** (International Organization for Standardization - International Electrotechnical Commission)
-- **ISO 27001** : international standard detailing the requirement to establish, implement and maintain an ISMS (information security management system)
+  - **ISO 27001** : international standard detailing the requirement to establish, implement and maintain an ISMS (Information Security Management System)
   - **ISO 27002** : international standard detailing some best practice recommendations for people implementing an ISMS
   - **ISO 27701** : international standard extending ISO 27001 to enhance the existing ISMS with additional privacy requirements
   - **ISO 31000** : international standard for enterprise risk management to replace all existing standard / methodologies / paradigms across industries

-- **SOC** (System and Organization Control) : suite of reports of internal controls over an information system produced during an audit (completing another framework with an audit method)
+- **SOC** (System and Organization Control) : suite of reports of internal controls over an information system produced during an audit
+  (completing another framework with an audit method)

+- **CSA** (Cloud Security Alliance) : Security in cloud computing
-- **Cloud Security Alliance's Cloud Control Matrix** : framework providing fondamental security principles to guide cloud vendors
+  - **Cloud Control Matrix** : framework providing fundamental security principles to guide cloud vendors
-- **Cloud Security Alliance's Reference Architecture** : methodology enabling security architects to assess their cloud IT solution security
+  - **Reference Architecture** : methodology enabling security architects to assess their cloud IT solution security

 ## Incident Response and Forensics